find your perfect LLM program

 When considering study abroad options, Austria is a destination worth considering for various reasons.
-The country has an ideal location in the heart of Europe, bordered by the European Union member states Germany, Slovakia, Switzerland and Slovenia, it is at the crossroads of European trade.
+The country has an ideal location in the heart of Europe, bordered by the European Union member states Germany, Slovakia, Switzerland, Italy, Czech Republic and Slovenia, it is at the crossroads of European trade.
 A short plane, train or car ride provides accessibility to any of the other EU countries making exploring Europe an affordable and convenient option.

 Austria itself also has a lot to see and absorb, be it the country’s lush beauty or rich culture of the larger cities.
 The Alps lie in western and southern parts of the country while Vienna, the capital city falls in the eastern part.
 The majestic snowy peaks of the Austrian Alps are regarded as one of the premier skiing regions in Europe offering breathtaking views while Vienna offers a unique historical yet modern urban life experience.
 If you have an outdoorsy and adventurous soul, studying in Austria might be the perfect time to embrace it.